btoo/ethboard/README.md

 # EthBoard

-EthBoard is an online billboard hosted on the Ethereum Virtual Machine
+EthBoard is an online billboard hosted on the Ethereum Virtual Machine.

 To get your own EthBoard running locally, first install ethereum's testrpc and run it:
 ```